Religion and Philosophy Courses 4-Year Plan

 302. Philosophy of Religion One course

-The main problems of the philosophy of religion (e.g., nature of the religious dimension of life, the problem of evil, justification of faith) as treated in the works of various philosophers.
-Cross-listed as RELI 302.
-Prerequisite: a minimum of one course in philosophy or religion.
-Fall, every three years.
+The main problems of the philosophy of religion (e.g., nature of the religious dimension of life,the problem of evil, justification of faith) as treated in the works of various philosophers.
+Cross-listed as PHIL 302.
+Prerequisite: a minimum of one course in religion or philosophy.
+Fall 2009 and every three years.

 390. Senior Seminar One course

 Required of seniors.
 Advanced religion research project.
 Spring.